-As soon as you are notified that you have been admitted to UNI, we urge you to contract on-line for housing.
+As soon as you are notified that you have been admitted to UNI and paid the $320 admissions acceptance fee, we urge you to contract online for housing.
 Contract early.
 The sooner you submit a contract, the more likely you will be to get the preferences you indicate.

 2. What is my residence hall and dining contract?

-The residence hall and dining contract describes that commitment you made to the university and that we make to you regarding your on-campus housing and dining arrangements for the full academic year.
+The residence hall and dining contract confirms the commitment you made to the university and that we make to you regarding your on-campus housing and dining arrangements for the full academic year.
 The 2-Year Advantage Plan with the rate freeze covers two academic years.
-Besides choices of residence hall and meal plan, you may also indicate preferences related to various Community Living Options.
+Besides choices of residence hall and meal plan, you may also indicate preferences related to various Community Living options.